vuejs/pinia/packages/docs/core-concepts/index.md

 If you are not using `setup` components yet, [you can still use Pinia with _map helpers_](../cookbook/options-api.md).
 :::

-You can define as many stores as you want and **you should define each store in a different file** to get the most out of pinia (like automatically allow your bundler to code split and TypeScript inference).
+You can define as many stores as you want and **you should define each store in a different file** to get the most out of Pinia (like automatically allowing your bundler to code split and providing TypeScript inference).

 Once the store is instantiated, you can access any property defined in `state`, `getters`, and `actions` directly on the store.
-We will see these in detail in the next pages but autocompletion will help you.
+We will look at these in detail in the next pages but autocompletion will help you.

 Note that `store` is an object wrapped with `reactive`, meaning there is no need to write `.value` after getters but, like `props` in `setup`, **we cannot destructure it**: